CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/02_2_shoebox_p2.md

 <br/><br/>

 ## Create "Rooms Solid" Component
-Create a "Rooms Solid" component similarly to how you searched an placed the "Geometry" component earlier.
+Create a "HB Room From Solid" component similarly to how you searched an placed the "Geometry" component earlier.
 Connect your Geometry to the _geo input.

 ```{image} ../_static/shoebox2/shoebox2_6.png
 :width: 100%